alfonsof/terraform-aws-examples/code/11-loops-example/README.md

 # Terraform Loops example

-This folder contains the loops example of a [Terraform](https://www.terraform.io/) file.
+This folder contains the loops example of a [Terraform](https://www.terraform.io/) file on AWS (Amazon Web Services).

 It shows how do loops in Terraform.